knative/serving/docs/scaling/SYSTEM.md

 Before actually removing the last pod of the revision the system makes sure that the activator is in the path and routable.
-The autoscaler, who decided to scale-to-zero in the first place, instructs the SKS to use **Proxy** mode, so all traffic is directed at the activators.
-The SKS’ public service is now probed until it has been ensured to return responses from the activator.
+The autoscaler, who decided to scale-to-zero in the first place, instructs the SKS to use **`Proxy`** mode, so all traffic is directed at the activators.
+The SKS's public service is now probed until it has been ensured to return responses from the activator.
 Once that is the case and if a grace-period (configurable via _scale-to-zero-grace-period_) has already passed, the last pod of the revision is removed and the revision has successfully scaled to zero.

 ### Scaling from zero

 ![scale-from-0](images/scale-from-0.png)

 If a revision is scaled to zero and a request comes into the system trying to reach this revision, the system needs to scale it up.
-As the SKS is in **Proxy** mode, the request will reach the activator, which will count it and report it’s appearance to the autoscaler.
-The activator will then buffer the request and watch the SKS’ private service for endpoints to appear.
+As the SKS is in **`Proxy`** mode, the request will reach the activator, which will count it and report its appearance to the autoscaler.
+The activator will then buffer the request and watch the SKS's private service for endpoints to appear.

-The autoscaler gets the metric from the activator and runs an autoscaling cycle immediately.
-That will determine at least one pod to be desired and the autoscaler will instruct the revision’s deployment to scale up to N > 0 replica.
+The autoscaler gets the metric from the activator and immediately runs an autoscaling cycle immediately.
+That process will determine that at least one pod is be desired and the autoscaler will instruct the revision's deployment to scale up to N > 0 replicas.

 The activator eventually sees the endpoints coming up and starts probing it.
-Once the probe passes successfully, the respective address will be considered healthy and used to route the request we buffered to.
+Once the probe passes successfully, the respective address will be considered healthy and used to route the request we buffered and all additional requests that arrived in the meantime to.

-Once the autoscaler also sees the ready endpoints, it will put the SKS in **Serve** mode, causing the traffic to flow to the revision’s pods directly.
+Once the autoscaler also sees the ready endpoints, it will put the SKS in **`Serve`** mode, causing the traffic to flow to the revision's pods directly.
 The revision has been successfully scaled from zero.